Secretly, Greatly: International release

 The film was released in multiple territories across Asia and North America.

-In North America, it was the centerpiece presentation of the 12th New York Asian Film Festival held on 11 July 2013.
-Following its festival date, it opened in New York City and Los Angeles on 19 July before rolling out to 10-15 US cities throughout the summer.
-The 2nd Atlanta Korean Film Festival also screened the film along with several other South Korean films.
-In addition, the 17th Fantasia International Film Festival in Montreal screened the film in mid-July ahead of its 26 July Canadian release date.
+In North America, it was the centerpiece presentation of the 12th New York Asian Film Festival, held on 11 July 2013.
+It subsequently opened in New York City and Los Angeles, before screening in 10–15 US other cities.
+The 17th Fantasia International Film Festival in Montreal, Canada, showed the film in mid-July, and Secretly, Greatly was officially released in the rest of the country later that month.

-In Asia, the film was first screened in Singapore starting on 18 July before opening in Taiwan on 26 July 2013.
-It then expanded across the region during the season with runs in Japan, Indonesia and Hong Kong, where Kim made his appearance for the local premiere in late July.
-Deals were also brokered with China and Thailand.
-The film was also screened at the 17th Puchon International Fantastic Film Festival and won the NH Nonghyup Citizen's Choice Award.
+In Asia, the film was first screened in Singapore and Taiwan in July, before rolling out in Japan, Indonesia, Hong Kong, China, and Thailand.
+The film was also shown at the 17th Puchon International Fantastic Film Festival and won the NH Nonghyup Citizen's Choice Award.

-In Europe, the film was included at the Signals: How to Survive program section of the 43rd International Film Festival Rotterdam held from 22 January to 2 February 2014.